teyinlml/minliangliu.github.io/_pages/teaching.md

 * **M. Liu**, L. Liang, and W. Sun.
 2018. *Journal of the Mechanical Behavior of Biomedical Materials*. [[Link](https://www.sciencedirect.com/science/article/pii/S1751616117304502)]

 B2.
 Transmural mean stress of the aortic wall can be obtained without patient-specific material properties and residual deformations.
 * We demonstrated that the transmural mean stress can be readily obtained from *in vivo* clinical images without knowing the patient-specific material properties and residual deformations.
-Computation of patient-specific mean stress can be greatly simplified by using statical determinacy, which may be clinically valuable.
+Computation of patient-specific mean stress can be greatly simplified by using statical determinacy.

 <p align="center">
 <img src="https://minliangliu.github.io//images/SD.PNG" width="725" height="246" />